 A return.

-Not as fantasy—more like a blueprint for surviving the parts of life that don’t come with instructions.
+Not as fantasy, more like a blueprint for surviving the parts of life that don’t come with instructions.

 I didn’t understand it all then.
 I understand a little more now.

 Here’s what I know: the “ordinary world” is not something you leave behind once.
 It’s something you keep losing and finding and rebuilding.
 Over and over again.
 Sometimes you return to it.
 Sometimes you create a new one.
-Sometimes you realize the world was never ordinary at all—you were just too young to see how fragile it was.
+Sometimes you realize the world was never ordinary at all, you were just too young to see how fragile it was.

 And if you’ve read this far, you know the moment my ordinary world ended.

 I carry my mother’s absence the way you carry a scar: it’s proof something happened, and proof you made it through.
 A scar isn’t pretty, but it’s honest.
-It’s the body’s way of saying: there was damage here—then there was healing.
+It’s the body’s way of saying: there was damage here, then there was healing.

 There’s a temptation, when you write about grief, to tie it up in a bow.
 To offer a tidy lesson.
 To make it inspirational.

-I’m not interested in tidy.
+I’m not interested in that.

 The truth is: I miss her.
 I miss the idea of her.
 I miss what could have been.
 I miss what I needed and didn’t get, and what I got and didn’t recognize until it was gone.
 I miss the version of me that might have existed if the universe hadn’t made that cut.

-And at the same time—this is also true—I am who I am because of what happened.
+And at the same time, this is also true, I am who I am because of what happened.

 Not in a romantic way.
 Not in a “everything happens for a reason” way.
-In the simplest, hardest way: you adapt or you break.

 That’s a complicated thing to admit.